 1. Pocket Doors Maximize Space in Your Bathroom

-Regarding bathrooms, constructors seem to focus on maximizing profits rather than your convenience.
-This is specifically true when it comes to the hinged doors.
-A traditional hinged door normally requires up to 10 square feet of area to open and close the door.
+When it comes to restrooms, contractors appear to prioritize profit over convenience.
+This is especially true when it comes to hinged doors.
+A standard hinged door often requires up to 10 square feet of space to open and close.

 Installing pocket doors can free up this area for new furnishings, such as additional sinks and larger cabinets.
 It also offers more wall space for hanging towel racks, artwork, and other items.
 So, when thinking of big ideas for your small bathrooms, include pocket doors in the list.